Neck & Back Pain

 Neck and back pain are usually episodic and recurrent, with each episode typically resolving on its own.
-There are however a few simple treatment options to help control the symptoms throughout the episode.
-They include: using simple painkillers (following the pharmacist’s and/or doctor’s instructions) and applying ice or hot packs.
-Seeing a local manual therapist (i.e. physio therapist, chiropractor) on a time limited basis is also recommended as they can provide some pain control strategies through hands on therapy and/or advice on some activities and exercises that can help control your symptoms.
+There are however a few simple treatment options to help control the symptoms and pain throughout the episode.
+They include: using painkillers (following the pharmacist’s and/or doctor’s instructions) and applying ice or hot packs.
+Seeing a local manual therapist (i.e. physiotherapist, chiropractor) on a time limited basis is also recommended as they can provide some pain control strategies through hands on therapy and/or advice on some activities and exercises that can help control your pain.

 Staying as active as possible is key to your recovery.
 Participating in a general exercise program and trying to remain at work or getting back as soon as possible are vital despite having some ongoing symptoms.
 The longer you stay off work the more likely you are to develop chronic pain and disability.

 Discuss your daily activities with the physiotherapist, whether it be leisure activities or work that you are having problem with to your care providers and employer to see if some temporary modifications can be made.
 Most people will get back to their normal activities within several weeks.
 If you are unable to after several weeks, you should definitely be seeking the assistance of your doctor, physiotherapist, and/or chiropractor.